Rainbow Coast Raiders

 Rainbow Coast Raiders was a State Basketball League (SBL) club based in Albany, Western Australia.
-The club fielded a team in both the Men's SBL (MSBL) and Women's SBL (WSBL).
+The club fielded a team in both the Men's SBL and Women's SBL.
 The Raiders played their home games at Albany Sports Centre.

 Club history

-Men's team

 1989 saw the formation of the State Basketball League (SBL) with both a men's and women's competition.
 A team from Albany, known as the Raiders, entered the Men's SBL for its inaugural season.
 They were the first team outside of Perth to enter the SBL and represented the Rainbow Coast and Great Southern region.

 The Raiders missed the finals in their first three seasons before making the top eight for the first time in 1992, finishing seventh with a 12–12 record and losing 2–0 in the quarter-finals to the Cockburn Cougars.
 The 1993 season marked the Raiders' best ever season, as they finished third with a 17–7 record and defeated the Willetton Tigers 2–1 in the quarter-finals.
 They went on to lose 2–1 to the Wanneroo Wolves in the semi-finals.